 Why Should You Use Animated Infographics To Bring Your Content To Life

 Animated Infographics is the best way to represent complex concepts explained in a digestible and visual way.
-Infographics could be of anything GIF or video its increase social engagement.
+Infographics could be of anything GIF or video its increases social engagement.
 And we all want to go more at our own pace.
 We are already seeing the emergence of interactive experiences that allow users to decide what to do next, and this is just the start.

 Animated infographics are on the rise.
 Whether presented as a GIF or video, they are now part of the most shared content on social networks.
 In this article, we’ll take a look at why they’re so alluring.

-    - What is animated infographics?
+- What are animated infographics?

 - Why use animated infographics

 An animated infographic visually presents information, using images, illustrations, tables, graphics, texts, and animated elements to give them movement.
 Over the past years, infographics have become the tool of choice for tangibly presenting complex information.

 But what was once known as the content “static” has dramatically evolved animations and animated elements, making it an even more accessible and engaging format.
 The magic of infographics is that they’re easily shared.
 Whether it’s GIFs or videos, we “consume” and share animated infographics.